Kuoxen/obc-website/docs/Glossary.md

 <tr>
 <td width="32%"><b>Main Chain</b></td>
 <td>
-A business network; each main chain operates one or multiple applications/solutions validated by the same group of organizations.
+A business network: each main chain operates one or multiple applications/solutions which are validated by the same group of organizations.
 </td>
 </tr>
 <tr>
 <td width="32%"><b>Confidential Chain</b></td>
 <td>
-A special purpose chain created to run confidential business logics that are only accessible by contract stakeholders.
+A special-purpose chain created to run confidential business logics that are only accessible to contract stakeholders.
 </td>
 </tr>
 </table>